dayton-outar/smpl/README.md

 java -jar myJar.jar
 ```

-### Dissertation

-[This](https://andreil26.github.io/me/uniprojects/2019/06/21/lexer_parser.html) dissertation can prove to be useful in the documentation.
-Can it be simplified any more?

 ### Miscellaneous

 This will be a symbolic language almost like a language expressed by academic Mathematicians.
 So, [this resource](https://byjus.com/maths/math-symbols/) listing the symbols will prove to be useful.
 May need to also pull out my Discrete Mathematics text book.